thoughtbot/ruby-science/book/principles/dry.md

 * [Shotgun Surgery](#shotgun-surgery) caused by changing the same knowledge in several places.
-* [Long Paramter Lists](#long-parameter-list) caused by not encapsulating related properties.
+* [Long Parameter Lists](#long-parameter-list) caused by not encapsulating related properties.
 * [Feature Envy](#feature-envy) caused by leaking internal knowledge of a class that can be encapsulated and reused.

-You can use these solutions to remove duplication and make knowledge easier to
+Making behavior easy to reuse is essential to avoiding duplication.
+Developers won't be tempted to copy and paste something that's easy to reuse through a small, easy to understand class or method.
+You can use these solutions to make knowledge easier to reuse:
-reuse:

 * [Extract Classes](#extract-class) to encapsulate knowledge, allowing it to be reused.